threaming/ENCE464_FitnessMonitorV2/README.md

 **Note**: you only have to run the configure commands once.
 Subsequent builds can be triggered just via the build command (or pressing F7).
 You should only have to re-configure if you delete the `build` directory.

-*TODO*: programming and debugging instructions for VS Code.